roryleung/ICGL17/_pages/cfp.md

 - A full line should be inserted between the title and the body of the text.
 - Page numbers should be omitted.
 - Authors are permitted one full A4 page of text, with a second page for supplemental example sentences, figures, and references.
 - **Single or First Author Limitation**: Each participant is entitled to submit only **one abstract** as a single author or as the first author.
+This limitation applies to **both the main session and workshops**.
-- **Co-Authorship Limitation**: There is a restriction of **a maximum of two papers** a participant may submit as a co-author.
+- **Co-Authorship Limitation**: There is a restriction of **a maximum of two abstracts** a participant may submit as a co-author.
+This limitation applies to **both the main session and workshops**.

 ### Submission for Thematic Workshops